Do Go On - 443 - The Theft of The Scream

 Right in the front?

-It's always one in the front row.
+It's always one on the front road.

 And you were very hesitant to put your hand up

-And we weren't.
+And we won't.

-Thank you for being here, you dickhead.
+Thank you for being here.

 No.